lindosystems/lingoapi-python/README.md

 > python -m lingo_test
 ```

-You can also try out the samples by
+It is also good to test the LINGO API on one of the included examples.
 ```
 > cd examples/CHESS
 > python chess.py